 Immediately after taking the brownies out of the oven, drop the pan on your countertop a few times to get all the excess air out.
 This will deflate the brownies significantly, and will give you that extra fudgy texture.

-How to make the Fudge Frosting for your Cosmic Brownies
+How to make the Fudge Frosting for this Cosmic Brownie Recipe

 While the brownies are cooling, make the frosting by creaming together the butter and cream cheese until smooth.